List of The Gifted characters: Sonya Simonson / Dreamer

 Sonya Simonson (portrayed by Elena Satine) is a mutant who can "add or subtract" others' memories, and also goes by the name Dreamer.
 Satine was revealed in August 2017 to have been cast in the series as Dreamer, to first appear in the second episode.

 Paula Turner

 Paula Turner (portrayed by Frances Turner) is an attorney and Jace Turner's wife.
 She tries to find normalcy following the death of their daughter Grace.

 Mark / Bulk

-Mark (portrayed by Renes Rivera) is a mutant with superhuman strength.
+Mark (portrayed by Renes Rivera) is a mutant with superhuman strength who also goes by the name Bulk.
 He was a member of the mutant underground before switching allegiances and joining the Hellfire Club following the destruction of the mutant underground headquarters.

 Evangeline Whedon

 Evangeline Whedon (portrayed by Erinn Ruth) is an attorney who recruited Polaris, and later Thunderbird, for the underground on behalf of the X-Men.

 Introduced in season two

 Ted Wilson

 Officer Ted Wilson (portrayed by Tom O’Keefe) is a police officer at the Metropolitan Police Department and the leader of a Purifiers cell in Washington, D.C.
 He later recruits Jace into the Purifiers.